 Pre bends

-A prebend means bending a string to pitch, and then playing the note while it’s bent.
+A prebend means bending a string to pitch and then playing the note while it’s bent.
 To recap, bend the string to the desired pitch, play the note, and release it fully.

 Bend and Release

 The bend and release technique is pretty straightforward.
-It happens when the above bends are played and then held until it’s released back to their original pitch.
+It happens when the above bends are played and then held until it’s released back to its original pitch.
 String bends can be incorporated into other guitar techniques.
 An excellent example of that is bending double stops – (playing two strings simultaneously).
 Vibrato is also, in a way, small miniature bends.

 How difficult is the technique of string bending?